bsdpot/potluck/mastodon-s3/README.md

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
 We're using a default key if you do not set the parameter, do not use the default key for production encryption, instead provide your own.

-The DOMAIN parameter is the domain name of the `jitsi-meet` instance.
+The DOMAIN parameter is the domain name of the `mastodon-s3` instance.

 The EMAIL parameter is the email address to use for letsencrypt registration.
 SSL certificates are mandatory, modern browsers won't open camera or microphone unless SSL enabled.